 A collaborative approach to achieve your employment goals

-The Independent Living Department also includes the Independent Living and Vocational Rehabilitation (IL/VR) team.
-Established in 2008, this service offers a unique collaboration for people with disabilities seeking employment.
-MCIL staff members serve 13 metro-area Vocational Rehabilitation offices through Benefits Coaching and other Independent Living services.
-As job seekers pursue employment goals with their Vocational Rehabilitation Job Counselor, they can also work with an MCIL specialist to remove barriers.
-The IL/VR Specialist helps people to understand the impact of work on their benefits, secure affordable housing, get health insurance, apply for social security, learn to use public transportation, locate resource to address basic needs, and more.
-Participants in this program must be currently actively enrolled in state’s Vocational Rehabilitation Services program and be referred by their job counselor.
+Established in 2008, the Independent Living and Vocational Rehabilitation (IL/VR) team is a CARF-accredited, unique collaboration for people with disabilities seeking employment.
+As job seekers pursue employment goals with their Vocational Rehabilitation Counselor, they can also work with an MCIL specialist to remove barriers through services like Benefits Coaching and other services designed to support Independent Living.
+MCIL staff help job seekers to understand the impact of work on their benefits, explore affordable housing options, find the right health insurance, apply for social security, learn to use public transportation, locate resources to address basic needs, and more.
+Participants in this program must be currently enrolled in Minnesota Vocational Rehabilitation Services and must be referred by their job counselor.

-When an individual is looking for new job opportunities or support in advancing your independent living goals, MCIL encourages they begin by getting signed up with a Vocational Rehabilitation Services (VRS) counselor.
+If you’re looking for new job opportunities or need support in advancing your goals related to independence, MCIL encourages you to begin by getting signed up with a Vocational Rehabilitation Services (VRS) counselor.
 Some helpful links to get started: